35 Republicans buck Trump, back study of Jan. 6 Capitol riot

-“I encourage all members, Republicans and Democrats alike, to put down their swords for once, just for once, and support this bill,” said Katko.
+“I encourage all members, Republicans and Democrats alike, to put down their swords for once, just for once, and support this bill,” Katko said before the House approved the measure.

-Most of the 35 GOP defectors were moderates.
+The 35 defectors represented a relatively modest but significant slice of House Republicans, of whom 175 opposed the legislation.
+Their defiance underscored the party’s rift as some lawmakers supported an investigation of the shocking and violent Capitol attack while leaders tried to avoid enraging the former president, whose support they believe they’ll need to win House control in the 2022 elections.

 All 10 Republicans who voted in January to impeach Trump for encouraging his supporters to storm the Capitol supported the commission.
+Most of the 35 Republicans backing the commission were moderates.

-The 10 included Katko and Rep. Liz Cheney, R-Wyo., Trump’s most prominent House GOP critic, though she did not speak during Wednesday’s debate.
+The 10 who backed impeachment included Katko and Rep. Liz Cheney, R-Wyo., Trump’s most prominent House GOP critic.
+She did not speak during Wednesday’s debate, but after the vote she tweeted a message urging the Senate to approve the commission, saying, “Some things must be above politics.”
 The vote came a week after her colleagues dumped her from a Republican leadership position for repeatedly criticizing Trump for his role in the attack and his false claims that he lost the election because of widespread voting fraud.

+Opposing the commission was Rep. Greg Pence, R-Ind.
+His brother, former Vice President Mike Pence, was in the Capitol during the attack and was hustled to safety by security officers even as some in the pro-Trump mob were heard shouting “Hang Mike Pence.”
+Trump had turned on his vice president for not derailing Congress’ counting of the votes, which Pence did not have the constitutional power to do.

 “This is about fact.
 It is not partisan politics,” he said pointedly.

-The 35 defectors represented a relatively modest but still significant proportion of House Republicans, of whom 175 opposed the legislation.
-Their defiance underscored the party’s rift as some lawmakers supported an investigation of the shocking and violent Capitol attack while leaders tried to avoid enraging the former president, whose support they believe they’ll need to win House control in the 2022 elections.

-Three Republicans spoke in favor of the legislation: Katko and Fred Upton and Peter Meijer of Michigan.
-The two Michigan lawmakers had also voted to impeach Trump.
+Two other Republicans spoke in favor of the legislation: Fred Upton and Peter Meijer of Michigan.
+The two had also voted to impeach Trump.

-If not for resistance by the Capitol Police, “Who knows how many of our heads would have been swinging on those gallows” that members of the mob erected outside the building, Upton said.
+“January 6 is going to haunt this institution for a long, long time,” said Upton.
+He said that if not for resistance by the Capitol Police, “Who knows how many of our heads would have been swinging on those gallows” that members of the mob erected outside the building.

 Meijer, a freshman, took what seemed veiled shots at Trump, House Minority Leader Kevin McCarthy, R-Calif., and some of his GOP colleagues.